 Hiring a Wisconsin DUI/OWI Defense Attorney

 It is important to hire an experienced Wisconsin DUI Defense Attorney.
 If you have been charged with an OWI/DUI offense, contact Attorney Nathan J. Dineen of Vanden Heuvel & Dineen, S.C.
 It is never too late to hire an attorney to protect you.
 You may complete and submit a DUI Case Review or contact him toll free at 1-877-384-6800.
-Attorney Dineen practices solely in Wisconsin DUI Defense, and is a member of the National College of DUI Defense.
+Attorney Dineen practices solely in Wisconsin drunk driving defense, and is a member of the National College of DUI Defense.
 He is certified in the National Highway Traffic Safety Administration’s Standardized Field Sobriety Testing (SFST) and Drug Recognition Evaluation (DRE).
 He is available 24/7 to guide you through the process and answer any questions you may have.